-BDB signed contracts on 25 August 2017 with Hyundai Samho Heavy Industries to build four bulk cargo carriers for a total amount of SAR 472 million (USD 126 million).
-These carriers are expected to be received during the year 2020
+BDB signed contracts on 25 August 2017 with Hyundai Samho Heavy Industries to build 4 bulk cargo carriers for a total amount of SAR 472 million.
+2 of the 4 vessels were received during the first nine months of the year 2020, and the remaining carriers are expected to be received by the end of year 2020.

-The Company signed a contract on 18 September 2019 to build the first VLCC with the International Maritime Industries Company and in cooperation with Hyundai Samho Heavy Industries for a total amount of SAR 371 million (USD 99 million).
+The Company signed a contract on 18 September 2019 to build the first VLCC with the International Maritime Industries Company and in cooperation with Hyundai Samho Heavy Industries for a total amount of SAR 371 million.
 The carrier is expected to be received during the year 2021.

-Projects under construction balance as at period ended 31 March 2020 amounted to SAR 342 million relating to 5 vessels (31 December 2019: SAR 289 million for 5 vessels) and SAR 107 million on Arrow project (31 December 2019: Nil).
+The balance of the projects under construction as of the period ended 30 September 2020 consist of:

+- SAR 344 million relating to 13 vessels under construction (31 December 2019: SAR 289 million for 5 vessels),

+- SAR 296 million for Arrows project (31 December 2019: Nil), - Other projects with balance of SAR 55 million (31 December 2019: SAR 21 million).